All posts

 There's also a confidence problem.
 A dropdown that reads "Select colour" gives no visual context.
 A swatch showing six actual colour chips does.
 The shopper can see what they're choosing before they commit.

 Research by Baymard Institute consistently shows that users have to spend longer on pages with dropdown-only variant selectors, and make more errors in selection.
 Errors erode confidence.
 Eroded confidence kills conversions.
+This is one instance of a broader UX principle: visitors expect interfaces to behave like ones they've used elsewhere, and non-standard patterns slow them down — an idea covered in the five UX principles every Shopify store owner should understand.

 Visual selectors outperform dropdowns